PecanProject/pecan/DEV-INTRO.md

 #### copy R packages

-During the time it takes for the database to start we will copy the R packages from a container to our `volumes/lib` folder.
-This folder contain the compiled R packages.
+The final step is to copy the R packages from a container to your local machine as the `volumes/lib` folder.
+This is not really needed, but will speed up the process of the first compilation.
 Later we will put our newly compiled code here as well.

 You can copy all the data using `docker run -ti --rm -v ${PWD}/volumes/lib:/rlib pecan/base:develop cp -r /usr/local/lib/R/site-library/* /rlib/`.
 This will copy all compiled packages to your local machine.

 This only needs to be done once (or if the PEcAn base image changes drastically, for example a new version of R).
+You can also always delete all files in the `volumes/lib` folder, and recompile PEcAn from scratch.

 ### PEcAn Development